dragoonDorise/EmuDeck/latest.md

 - update RPCS3 config with new version, as its config had changed
 - update PowerTools to version 4.
 SMT Toggle is in.
 Be aware that this may crash MangoHud(stats) if enabled, but it won't hurt anything.
 MangoHud will come back on reboot.
 - fixed SRM Parser for Installed PS3 games for internal users.
+- Expert mode will ask about Bezels and Autosave again